The Benefits of Ginger Juice With Lemon in the Morning Are Too Good to Pass Up

 Drink Ginger Juice For A Speedy Workout Recovery

 Speaking of intense workouts, recovery time is just as important as your time spent sweating.
 After a difficult workout, especially if you’re lifting weights, your muscles become sore due to tiny tears in your muscle fibers.
 During your workout recovery, these muscle fibers repair themselves and build new muscle mass.
 If you don’t properly fuel your muscles and leave yourself time to recover after an intense workout, not only could you risk injury by pulling a muscle, but you could also be hindering your muscle growth.
 This is where ginger comes in.
 By supplementing your body with ginger juice during your recovery, your body can heal itself faster and more efficiently, thanks to ginger’s anti-inflammatory properties.
 Not only can you make it back to the gym faster, but you won’t have to suffer from muscle soreness and fatigue after your workout for very long at all.
+Pure Green’s own, Ross Franklin, drinks a shot of ginger right after his workout as a biohacking tip to aid in his recovery.

 Drink Ginger To Maintain Healthy Blood Sugar